 How Does Flu Vaccination Work?

-Current 2020 flu shots will contain updated virus strains as recommended by the World Health Organization.
+Current season flu shots will contain updated virus strains as recommended by the World Health Organisation.
 When injected, your body reacts by making the antibodies needed to fight off the virus.

 Corporate flu shots are best taken in the autumn season in preparation for the flu season, which comes in winter.